elliothutchinson/elliothutchinson.github.io/web/portfolio/content/pages/cv.md

 ---

 ### Software Engineer - Insight Global
-#### Sept 2018-Aug 2019 | Boca Raton, FL
+#### Mar 2018-Aug 2019 | Boca Raton, FL

-Designed technical solutions for microservice architecture in agile environment for enterprise-level ecommerce at Office Depot.
+Designed technical solutions for microservice architecture in agile environment for enterprise-level ecommerce at *Office Depot*.
 Implemented and deployed new microservices and provided code coverage with unit and performance tests.
 Incorporated caching mechanisms and concurrent designs for performance optimization.
 Coordinated development with 3rd parties.